IBM/aspera-cli/README.md

 Aspera on Cloud Shared folders are implemented through a special type of file: `link`.
 A `link` is the equivalent of a symbolic link on a file system: it points to another folder (not file).

-Listing a link will show the link itself, not the content of the folder it points to.
+Listing a link (in terminal position of path) will information on the link itself, not the content of the folder it points to.
 To list the target folder content, add a `/` a the end of the path.

-Examples:
+Example:

 ```console
 $ ascli aoc files br the_link